mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 - [this (rather technical) notebook](https://datascienceforhire.net/blog/art_of_overfitting) showing how easy it is to overfit a model using CV; and
 - [the article](https://datascienceforhire.net/blog/experimental_design) exploring other most common pitfalls in experiment design.

 That's it for today!
 Evaluate your models responsibly.
+And if you got any comments or questions - please don't hesitate to drop me a message.

 ### References